Monday, July 4, 2011

 Washington, DC, U.S. Capitol Building

-Trumbull was commissioned to paint a series of large paintings for the newly built U.S. Capitol Building in 1817.
+Trumbull was commissioned to paint a series of large paintings for the newly built U.S. Capitol Building, in the new city of Washington, DC, in 1817.
 The first of these was “The Declaration of Independence”.
 You can read about the details of the painting on the U.S. Capitol website.

 The composition was based on a smaller version of the painting that Trumbull had done in 1786 while resident in Paris, where he had assistance from Thomas Jefferson himself in planning it.
 Prior to this Trumbull had served in the Revolutionary army and had studied in London (under the American expatriate artist Benjamin West) and in Paris.
 And this is where the ‘connections’ come in.